 Any collision involving a large truck and an automobile can cause serious injuries, particularly to those people in the smaller vehicle.
 If you have been involved in a collision with a large truck in Nashville or surrounding counties, it’s important to know what to do next.
-Choosing the right truck accident lawyer after you have been involved in a collision caused by a large truck can make all the difference in the outcome of your case.
+Choosing the right truck accident lawyer after you have been involved in a collision can make all the difference in the outcome of your case.

 Truck accidents are more complicated than a simple automobile collision.
 The stakes are higher because trucking companies are required by law to carry much higher amounts of liability insurance.
-Our legal team thoroughly analyzes each truck accident we handle to identify all the potential responsible parties and the potential sources of insurance available.
-We develop a plan for each case to accomplish the best outcome and quickest outcome for our client.
+Our truck accident legal team in Nashville thoroughly analyzes each case we handle to identify all the potentially responsible parties and the potential sources of insurance available.

 Three major interstates pass through Nashville and more than 150 truck terminals are located in the area.
 Nashville has a lot of truck traffic, and trucks are involved in a disproportionate share of serious accidents.
 A number of factors may cause a large truck to have a serious accident.
 Often, a truck driver’s error leads to an accident.
 Mechanical failures with a truck such as brakes out of adjustment or a defective part also may cause an accident.
 Improperly loaded cargo may shift or fall onto the roadway and cause a multi-vehicle accident.

-- Seek prompt medical attention and a doctor’s assessment of your injuries.
-Some injuries may not be immediately apparent at the scene, but can be serious.
-You may wake up a day or too later very sore.
+Seek prompt medical attention and a doctor’s assessment of your injuries.
+Some injuries may not be immediately apparent at the scene but can be serious.
+You may wake up a day or two later very sore.

-- Contact a qualified Nashville truck accident attorney who can investigate the case, collect witness statements, and secure evidence and trucking company records before they are lost.
-At Bill Easterly & Associates, we have more than 25 years of combined experience and are not afraid to stand up to big truck companies.
+Contact a qualified Nashville truck accident attorney who can investigate the case, collect witness statements, and secure evidence and trucking company records before they are lost.
+We have more than 25 years of combined experience and are not afraid to stand up to big truck companies.

-Our legal team at Bill Easterly & Associates works on a contingency fee basis.
+Our legal team works on a contingency fee basis.
 We do not charge upfront legal fees.
 We understand that with unexpected medical bills, money is tight after a serious accident.
 A contingency fee arrangement shows our commitment to helping accident victims seek justice and to putting clients first.
 Clients do not pay any out-of-pocket legal expenses unless we obtain compensation for them through an insurance settlement or court award.